 Whatever the case may be, you should make this known to your customers when marketing.
 This is what you feel sets you apart from the competition and is what will help drive new customers to your business.

 In addition to the steps we’ve listed above, there are a few other things that you’ll want to consider when starting a carpet cleaning business.
 Keeping these things in mind will make it easier when creating your carpet cleaning business startup.

 - Make Sure You Know What You’re Doing – This may seem like a given, but if you don’t know what you’re doing, your company is bound to fail.
 You’re running a professional business, and you need to treat it as such.
 Consider attending trainings, getting certifications, and joining groups and associations of carpet cleaning business owners.
 These will not only improve performance but will also increase legitimacy as well.

 - Consider Future Expenses – Many first-time owners think solely about startup costs without considering the costs of running the business in the first three months.
-Remember that you’re going to need gas, chemicals, and other equipment not just on day one, but on day 90 as well.
+Remember that you’re going to need gas, chemicals, and all of the other equipment that helps you clean carpets months down the line.

 - Manage for Profitability – Consider using Key Performance Indicators to track your company’s success.
-KPIs give you objective numbers to measure performance.
+KPIs give you objective numbers to measure performance and business growth.